snovvcrash/usbrip/README.md

 Description
 ==========

-**usbrip** is a small piece of software written in pure Python 3 (using some external modules though, see [Dependencies/PIP](#pip-packages)) which parses Linux log files (`/var/log/syslog*` or `/var/log/messages*` depending on the distro) for constructing USB event history tables.
+**usbrip** is a small piece of software written in pure Python 3 (using some external modules, though, see [Dependencies/PIP](#pip-packages)) which parses Linux log files (`/var/log/syslog*` or `/var/log/messages*` depending on the distro) for constructing USB event history tables.
 Such tables may contain the following columns: "Connected" (date & time), "User", "VID" (vendor ID), "PID" (product ID), "Product", "Manufacturer", "Serial Number", "Port" and "Disconnected" (date & time).

 Besides, it also can: